IQSS/dataverse/doc/sphinx-guides/source/developers/tips.rst

 Tips
 ====

-If you just followed the steps in :doc:`dev-environment` for the first time, you will need to get set up to deploy code to your app server.
+If you just followed the steps in :doc:`classic-dev-env` for the first time, you will need to get set up to deploy code to your app server.
 Below you'll find other tips as well.

 .. contents:: |toctitle|
 	:local: